pzemtsov/pzemtsov.github.io/_posts/2015-09-10-hash-functions-disassembling-and-measuring-performance.md

 This also means that those infrastructural overheads must be reduced at all costs.
 Whenever you can replace a virtual call with a direct one (or help the compiler with it) -- do it.

+- Microbenchmarking is the case where measurement is more important than the performance itself.
+What we've done is actually jumping through hoops in order to make the program _slower_ -- disable some optimisations.
+Obviously, for real programs we want the opposite -- optimise them to the extreme.
+That's why the trick used today mustn't be used for the full test.
+On the contrary, we must run each test alone, providing as much help as possible to **Java**'s type inference engine.

 - We can now re-visit some earlier experiments in optimising **Java** code.
 The knowledge acquired today may help improve stability of the results and explain them.
 In the earlier articles (such as [here]({{ site.ART-E1 }})) we made some guesses about the causes of the performance differences we observed.
 Now we can verify those guesses.